Know the facts to give the best care possible.

 While several theories about animal grass consumption exist, veterinarians have no proven answers.
 However, research indicates an amazing possibility: Animals may just like to eat grass.
 So don't panic if your dog nibbles at the lawn from time to time.
 If the nibbling turns into a daily feast, talk to your veterinarian.

-If you put garlic on your dog's food, will it help get rid of its worms?
+If you put garlic on your dog's food, will it help get rid of his worms?